asheroto/winget-install/.github/README.md

 ## Setup

-**Note:** To ensure you're using a stable version, either fetch the latest version via `Install-Script` or download it from the [Releases](https://github.com/asheroto/winget-install/releases/) page.
-Directly using the version from the GitHub repository is discouraged, as it might be in development and not yet stable for use.
+**Note:** For a stable experience, use one of the methods (#1, #2, or #3) listed below to fetch the latest version.
+Using the version directly from the GitHub repository is **not advised**, as it could be under active development and not fully stable.

 ### Method 1 - PowerShell Gallery